Our Services

 Organisational Governance

-Zoelogic – we supported the diversification of the dance company's Board to reflect better the communities with which it works.
+Zoelogic – Supported Board diversification to reflect the communities it serves.

 Research and Consultation